syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/VS2019-Extensions/scaffolding.md

 The following steps explains how to add a scaffolded item from command-line to your ASP.NET Core application.

-> Before adding the scaffolded item from command-line, check whether the **dotnet-aspnet-codegenerator** tool is installed or not by **dotnet tool list -g** command in command prompt. if it is not installed, then install **dotnet-aspnet-codegenerator** tool globally by using this command **dotnet tool install -g dotnet-aspnet-codegenerator**.
+> Before adding the scaffolded item from command-line, check whether the **dotnet-aspnet-codegenerator** tool is installed or not by **dotnet tool list -g** command in command prompt.
+If it is not installed, then install **dotnet-aspnet-codegenerator** tool globally by using this command **dotnet tool install -g dotnet-aspnet-codegenerator**.

-1. After installed syncfusion.scaffolding tool, we can invoke syncfusion_scaffold command it shows the available controls
+1. After installing syncfusion.scaffolding tool, syncfusion_scaffold command is invoked and it shows the available controls.

     **syncfusion_scaffold**